sergey-automation/TurboPrefill-VLM-Validation/README.md

 Validation on Vision Language Models demonstrates that **Intra-Prompt Pipeline Scheduling for Multi-GPU Prefill** can significantly reduce user waiting time before answer generation without changing model weights, architecture, quantization, prompts, or inference mathematics.

-On the tested multi-GPU configuration, the scheduling changes reduced the prefill stage latency by approximately **2.24×**, resulting in approximately **2.12×** lower end-to-end response time for a 1920×1080 image workload.

 The observed improvement was achieved solely through changes in execution scheduling during the prefill stage.

 ## Test Configuration